constructive-io/kubernetesjs/apps/ops-dashboard/README.md

 - `pnpm --filter @interweb/dashboard start` - Start the production build
 - `pnpm --filter @interweb/dashboard lint` - Run linter checks

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/hyperweb-io/dashboard).

 ## Credits

-🛠 Built by [Interweb](https://interweb.co) — if you like our tools, please checkout and contribute [https://interweb.co](https://interweb.co)
+**🛠 Built by the [Constructive](https://constructive.io) team — creators of modular Postgres tooling for secure, composable backends.
+If you like our work, contribute on [GitHub](https://github.com/constructive-io).**

 ## Disclaimer